timmybytes/Google_Homepage_Copy/README.md

 # Google Homepage Copy
 This is a recreation of Google's homepage using nothing but HTML/CSS for practice.
 All links redirect to their appropriate Google counterparts, and the search box is functional and redirects to a Google search.
+[Try it here](https://timmybytes.github.io/Google_Homepage_Copy/).

 ## Demo in Chrome